bergsans/crudelang/README.md

 ![](crudelang.png)

-This is a learning project: a small language named crudelang.
+This is a learning project in progress: a small language named crudelang.
 I wanted to attempt to make a small language, built upon 'imperative' principles.
 You can [try a beta version](https://herebeseaswines.net/crudelang/).